baumanab/Udacity_MachineLearningEngineer_ND/projects/smartcab/smartcab/q_learn.md

     Select one among all possible actions for the current state.
     Using this possible action, consider going to the next state.
     #TODO: Build selection method as part of the Q class

     Get maximum Q value for this next state based on all possible actions.
     Compute: Q(state, action) = R(state, action) + Gamma * Max[Q(next state, all actions)]
     Set the next state as the current state.
-    #TODO: Create a function or functons to calculate Q via the Bellman equation
+    #TODO: Create a function or functions to calculate Q via the Bellman equation
     and update Q for each state action combination.

 End Do

 End For